What does “chikara” mean in Japanese?

 - chikara – 力 (ちから) : a noun meaning ‘power’, ‘strength’, or ‘ability’ in Japanese.

-Native speakers use this noun to refer to something which a person has and utilizes to affect other people or things physically, mentally, or perhaps politically.
-So, the usage of this noun is similar to those of the English ones above, I think.
+Native speakers use this noun to refer to something which someone has and utilizes to affect other people or things physically, mentally, or perhaps politically.
+So, this can work in more or less the same ways as the English nouns written above.

-The definition and meanings are not that difficult.
+The definition and meanings of “chikara” are not that difficult, I think.
 Then, let me explain how to use this noun through the example sentences below.

 Example #1: how to say “power” in Japanese